 While it’s great for your dentist to have a record of the depth of your gum pockets, this information is much more precious to have in the hands of someone empowered to take greater care of their oral health.

-After all, the dentist isn’t the one who is going to be making sure to disrupt and disorganize the bad bugs implicated with gum disease on a daily basis through their diligent home care.
+After all, the dentist isn’t the one who is going to be making sure to disrupt and disorganize the thug bugs that are implicated with gum disease on a daily basis through their diligent home care.
 You are.

 Having a recent record of your gum pocket depths provides you a powerful view of exactly what areas around which teeth need the most attention.